shinnn/assert-valid-glob-opts/README.md

 ```

 ```
-TypeError: 2 errors found in the node-glob options:
+TypeError: 2 errors found in the glob options:
   1. `sync` option is deprecated and there’s no need to pass any values to that option, but true was provided.
   2. node-glob expected `ignore` option to be an array or string, but got /node_modules/. at assertValidGlobOpts (/Users/shinnn/example/index.js:29:9)